 Get a comprehensive high school education

 Music both influences and is influenced by other fields of study: the humanities, mathematics, the sciences, the social sciences and the other arts—architecture, dance, film, literature, theatre and the visual arts.
-For entrance into college-level study, you are encouraged to gain a basic overview of ancient and modern history, the basic thought processes and procedures of math and science and familiarity with works in as many of the other arts disciplines as possible.
-Most professionals who work with music comprehensively develop a particular sensibility about the connections among music, history and the other arts.
-Understanding the basics of math and the sciences support future work in music technologies.
+For entrance into college-level study, you are encouraged to gain a basic overview of ancient and modern history, the basic thought processes and procedures of math and science, and familiarity with works in as many of the other arts disciplines as possible.
+Most professionals who work with music develop a particular sensibility about the connections among music, history and the other arts.
+Understanding the basics of math and the sciences will support future work in music technologies.
 Social studies are related to understanding the context for various musical endeavors.

 Think of everything you study as helping you become a better musician